Menu

 Moodboard

 Collaborated with Art to build a mood board that established visual direction through fantasy storytelling, medieval references, and character iconography.
-Synthesized textures, maps, and motifs into a cohesive system that balances immersion, clarity, and scalable UI patterns. moodboard
+Synthesized textures, maps, and motifs into a cohesive system that balances immersion, clarity, and scalable UI patterns.

 Persona